danclive/at32-hal/README.md

-# `stm32g4-hal`
+# `at32-hal`

 🚧 *Work in progress*

-_stm32g4-hal_ contains a multi device hardware abstraction on top of the peripheral access API for the STMicro STM32G4 series microcontrollers.
+_at32-hal_ contains a multi device hardware abstraction on top of the peripheral access API for the Artery AT32 series microcontrollers.
 The selection of the MCU is done by feature gates, typically specified by board support crates.

 ## Usage

-This crate will eventually contain support for multiple microcontrollers in the stm32g4 family.
-Which specific microcontroller you want to build for has to be specified with a feature, for example `stm32g431`.
+This crate will eventually contain support for multiple microcontrollers in the at32 family.
+Which specific microcontroller you want to build for has to be specified with a feature, for example `at32f435`.

 Currently supported configurations are:

-* stm32g431
-* stm32g441
-* stm32g471
-* stm32g473
+* at32f413
-* stm32g474
+* at32f415
-* stm32g483
+* at32f421
-* stm32g484
+* at32f435
-* stm32g491
+* at32f437

 ### Building an Example